-ROBINSON RODRÍGUEZ-PÉREZ, Assistant Professor (Rural Sociology), Ph.D., 2005, State University of New York, Binghamton.
+ROBINSON RODRÍGUEZ-PÉREZ, Assistant

+Professor (Rural Sociology), Ph.D., 2005, State University of New York, Binghamton.
+Research and Teaching interests: Communities Development and Rural Development.

 AGRICULTURAL EDUCATION

 The Department of Agricultural Education offers programs leading to a Master of Science degree with emphasis in Agricultural Education and Extension Education.
 In addition to the admission requirements of the Office of Graduate Studies, a Bachelor of Arts in Home Economics, a Bachelor of Science degree in Agricultural Education, in Agriculture, in Home Economics or its equivalent is required.